With Maddi Parsons, Rochelle Lopes, and Sophia Cassano.

 - Discussing how certain lifestyle factors can influence your health

 - Collaborate with you to come up with a realistic and achievable plan to make changes

 Will I need to do anything before the appointment?

-Once you’ve booked your session with Maddi, she’ll send you an intake form to complete before coming in to see her.
-This will give her an early understanding on what you’re looking to achieve, and help get the most out of your appointment.
+Once you’ve booked your session with a Dietitian, we’ll send you an intake form to complete before your appointment.
+This will give us an early understanding on what you’re looking to achieve, and help get the most out of your appointment.

-Depending on your needs, Maddi may also ask you to complete a 3 day food diary prior to the appointment.
-This will give her a good insight into your nutritional intake, and dietary patterns.
+Depending on your needs, we may also ask you to complete a 3-day food diary prior to the appointment.
+This will give us a good insight into your nutritional intake, and dietary patterns.

 What do I need to bring with me to the appointment?